The Customer notifications section

 Note: We recommend sending SMS notifications in addition to email notifications.
 SMS notifications are supposed to be short whereas the notification emails contain all of the important booking information that your Customer will need.
 You can create Custom SMS templates that include more information but the messages will be longer.

 If you use Default templates, the majority of the content in emails and SMS notifications is fixed and cannot be changed.
 However, a short note can be added to some of the notification emails to make the message more personal and to help the Customer prepare for the upcoming meeting.
 For example, if you are a tax consultant, you may wish to add a note to your confirmation and reminder notifications that says, “Please remember to bring your income statement and bank details to our meeting.”
+Note length is limited to 10,000 characters.

 A note can be added by clicking the link “Add note in Default template” next to the Template dropdown menu: